ulrich-merkel/client-side-cache/README.md

 An interface to load resources is given via the __app.cacheLoad(resources, callback)__ function.
 It expects as the first parameter the resources array and the second parameter is the optional callback function after they've been loaded.

 #### Basic example:
 Be sure that you initialize the cache after the window and it's objects are loaded.
-When the window is ready you can make calls for the _app.cacheLoad()_ function to get data.
+When the window is ready you can make calls for the _app.cacheLoad(resources, callback)_ function to get data.

     (function (window, app, undefined) {
         'use strict';